meyersarah/videos/README.md

-This repository contains video scripts for myDataStory presentations.
+This repository contains video scripts for myDataStory videos.